-Voluntary forest certification is one of several important tools for moving towards sustainable forest management worldwide, as well as protecting forest animals and plants.
-Using wood raw material from sustainable forestry promotes natural habitats and biodiversity.
-At the same time, it contributes to reducing global warming by reducing greenhouse gas emissions.
+Deforestation affects the climate by reducing carbon sequestration and increasing the risk of biodiversity loss.
+Voluntary forest certification is one of several important tools that promotes sustainable forestry around the world and protects forest animals and plants.
+By using wood from sustainable forestry operations, natural habitats and biodiversity are promoted.
+This also helps to reduce global warming by reducing greenhouse gas emissions.